jmuspratt/flat-file/README.md

 # 📸 Flat File

 Flat File creates web galleries from directories of images, video and text files.
-There's no CMS or admin — just sFTP and date-based file-naming conventions.
+There's no CMS or admin — just date-based file-naming conventions.
+Publish your photos with sFTP or rsync.

 Built with PHP, [Ups-dock](http://github.com/Upstatement/ups-dock), and vanilla CSS/JS.

 ![](screenshots/sftp.png)